mfreeborn/heliocron/README.md

 ## Configuration

-Heliocron supports reading some configuration options from a file located at ~/.config/heliocron.toml.
-Note that this file is not created by default, it is up to the user to create the file correctly, otherwise Heliocron will simply pass over it.
+`heliocron` supports reading some configuration options from a file located at ~/.config/heliocron.toml.
+Note that this file is not created by default, it is up to the user to create the file correctly, otherwise `heliocron` will simply pass over it.
 In particular, you can set a default latitude and longitude (must provide both, otherwise it will fall back to the default location of the Royal Greenwich Observatory).

 ```toml
 # ~/.config/heliocron.toml